 You can't concentrate.
 We all feel scatterbrained from time to time, but if you often have a hard time focusing or feel like you're in a fog, a bigger emotional issue may be at play.
 Depression can make it difficult to remember appointments or where you left your cell phone, and you may get easily distracted and have a tough time making decisions.

 Your eating and sleeping patterns change drastically.
-Whether you’re eating a lot less and sleeping a lot more or the other way around, big changes in appetite and bedtime routines can be a sign of depression.
+Whether you’re eating and sleeping a lot less or a lot more, big changes in appetite and bedtime routines can be a sign of depression.
 Fatigue is another hallmark symptom—simple tasks, like unloading the dishwasher or stopping for milk, seem to take a ton of effort.
 Your energy is low and you're moving slowly.

 You have unexplained pain.
 Headaches, backaches, queasiness and cramps—the list of conditions that could cause these physical ailments is long, and it may surprise you to learn that depression is one of them.
 Depression can cause and intensify pain and, on the flip side, experiencing ongoing pain can sometimes lead to depression.
 In fact, experts found that people with chronic pain have three times the average risk of developing mood disorders, and depressed patients have three times the risk of developing chronic pain.
 The connection?
 The same chemical messengers regulate pain and mood.
 When there’s an imbalance, pain increases, along with sadness, hopelessness and anxiety.